 Collect names, phone numbers and email addresses from each of your parents.
 This isn't only for yourself, but to share with other parents on the team who may need help getting rides to practices or games.

-Take advantage of MHA's sizing event or host your own.
-Collect sizes for jerseys, socks, warm-ups (optional), and jersey number (first and second preference).
-Get order to appropriate program director ASAP.
+Take advantage of MHA's sizing event.
+Collect jersey number (first and second preference) and ensure appropriate program director has your teams order ASAP.

 The documents you collect must be brought to each game, so we recommend that you set up a binder for your team.
 Check out the Team Binder page for more information.
 Simplicity hack, print stickers for scoresheets.
 The Office Manager will provide scoresheets and a training, as will ASHA.